Feminism: Mid-20th century

 Feminists continued to campaign for the reform of family laws which gave husbands control over their wives.
 Although by the 20th century coverture had been abolished in the UK and US, married women in many continental European countries still had very few rights.
 For instance, in France, married women did not receive the right to work without their husband's permission until 1965.
 Feminists have also worked to abolish the "marital exemption" in rape laws which precluded the prosecution of husbands for the rape of their wives.
 Earlier efforts by first-wave feminists such as Voltairine de Cleyre, Victoria Woodhull and Elizabeth Clarke Wolstenholme-Elmy to criminalize marital rape in the late 19th century had failed; this was only achieved a century later in most Western countries, but is still not achieved in many other parts of the world.

-French philosopher Simone de Beauvoir provided a Marxist solution and an existentialist view on many of the questions of feminism with the publication of The Second Sex in 1949.
-The book expressed feminists' sense of injustice.
+French philosopher Simone de Beauvoir articulated an existentialist view on many of the questions of feminism with the publication of The Second Sex in 1949.
+The book critically studies the biology, history, myth, and lived experience of becoming a woman from childhood onward in order to defend the abstract rights and concrete possibilities of womanhood "without which freedom is merely mystification".
+By demystifying woman conceived of as the Other, Simone de Beauvior considers the condition of the "second sex" to subject woman "on the whole" to serfdom, and therefore she "knows and chooses herself not as she exists herself but as man defines her."
+As Ulrika Björk writes, "[Simone de Beauvoir's] aim is first of all to study 'the light in which woman is viewed by biology, psychoanalysis and historical materialism', and then the myth of the eternal feminine, in order to understand how woman has become the other [l’Autre] in relation to man' [...]."

 Second-wave feminism is a feminist movement beginning in the early 1960s and continuing to the present; as such, it coexists with third-wave feminism.
 Second-wave feminism is largely concerned with issues of equality beyond suffrage, such as ending gender discrimination.